Insurance Claims How Do They Work?

 The extent of the damage to the vehicle will determine whether your insurance company will repair or deem the vehicle a “total loss.”
 Your insurance company may require a vehicle inspection to make this decision.
 This is to ensure that the insurance company equally splits the costs and your deductible with you.

-Every insurance company is different in their assessments, as some may only require simple a body damage check or go as thorough as frame alignment inspection.
+Every insurance company is different in their assessments, as some may only require a simple body damage check or go as thorough as frame alignment inspection.
 It would be best to check with your insurance representative to confirm the next steps.

 "*" indicates required fields